LAST WEEK IN A NUTSHELL

 - Market views

-- Geopolitical uncertainties: They could tip the scales from an expected soft landing towards a hard landing.
+- Geopolitical issues (e.g. Iran) are still part of unresolved current affairs.
+Their outcome could still tip the scales from an expected soft landing towards a hard landing.

 RECENT ACTIONS IN THE ASSET ALLOCATION STRATEGY